Obarun/66/doc/66-scandir.md

 - **-s, --rescan** *rescan*: perform a scan every *rescan* milliseconds.
 If *rescan* is set to 0 (the default), automatic scans are never performed after the first one and `66-scandir` will only detect new services by issuing either [scandir reconfigure](#reconfigure) or [scandir check](#check).
 It is **strongly** discouraged to set *rescan* to a positive value under `500`.

 - **-e, --environment** *environment*: an absolute path.
 Merge the current environment variables with variables found in this directory before starting the *scandir*.
-Any file in environment not beginning with a dot and not containing the `=` character will be read and parsed.
+Every regular file found in *environment* is read and parsed.
+Sub-directories are not descended into.
 Each services started within the *scandir* will inherit of the `key=value` pair define within *environment*.
 By default, *66* import the %%environment_adm%% environment directory by default for the root user and the %%environment_user%% directory for the regular user.
 Although this can be changed at compile time by passing the `-D sysadmin-environment-dir=DIR `, `-D user-environment-dir=DIR` for root and regular user respectively.
 In case of same `key=value` pair, the environment directory define with the `-e` take precedence.
 Also, see [Environment](#environment) for further information about the syntax and the limitations.

 #### Usage examples